Dynamic Therapy for Conscious Living

 -

-The freedom to choose can sometimes be a curse, especially when we are feeling bad or impulsive.
+Do you know what motivates you?
+What drives you to act the way you do?
+Do you know which direction you are moving toward?
+And are you truly honest with yourself about whether what you’ve been doing is working or not?
+The freedom to choose can sometimes be a curse, especially when we are struggling or feeling impulsive.
 As we begin to learn more about ourselves, where we currently are, and the gap between where we would like to go, we begin to consider what specific things need to change and how to prioritize that.
-This process emphasizes exploring our true values and selves: who do we want to be, what do we stand for, what type of quality do we want to see in our choices/actions (especially when life becomes challenging)?
+This process emphasizes gaining clarity around our true values and selves: who do we want to be, what do we stand for, what type of quality do we want to see in our choices/actions (especially when life is challenging)?

-Going through life or setting goals without knowing our values often leads to pursuing externally prescribed and suggested goals to be fulfilled and happy: become powerful, beautiful, rich, successful, perfect, provocative… We lose our true selves and become stuck pursuing goals that leave us feeling more disconnected.
-Even if we progress inside therapy, outside we continue toward goals that only help temporarily.
-The worst part of this is not inevitable dissatisfaction and disappointment: it’s that our mind is given another opportunity to suck us into believing that “trying more is pointless: just stay inside and don’t bother trying again”.
-We waste valuable energy and time because we continue to be guided by fear and external values that are disconnected from our true values.
+Going through life or setting goals without knowing our values often leads to pursuing externally prescribed goals to be fulfilled and happy: become the most powerful, beautiful, rich, successful, perfect, provocative… We lose our true selves and become stuck pursuing goals that leave us feeling more disconnected and discouraged.
+We take valuable motivation and energy and waste it on “junk” goals.
+The worst part of this is not the inevitable dissatisfaction and disappointment—our mind is given another opportunity to reinforce “trying again is a waste of time: don’t bother changing or trying again, it’s not possible and too hard”.

 -